1st December 2017

 Agape, an incredible organisation providing aid to millions of people all over Africa, offers fantastic opportunities to work in schools and orphanages in Kenya.
 With Agape, you’ll get the chance to assist in lessons, play with children, help with lunch, and make friends with other volunteers also wanting to make a difference.
 As well as helping in the classroom, you can also look after younger children in the orphanage, reading them stories, playing games and helping with day-to-day chores.
 You’ll stay with a host family who’ll provide you with breakfast, dinner and a place to stay in a loving family home.
 It’ll be a home away from home experience where you can learn all about different cultures and traditions.

 Whether you want to stay for a week or a year, Agape can provide the programme for you.
-Prices start at £475 for a week, which includes accommodation, two meals a day, airport pick up and registration.
+Prices include accommodation, two meals a day, airport pick up and registration.
 You’ll also need to consider flights, vaccinations, visas, and any extra spending money you think you’ll need.
 You can volunteer in Kenya all year round, however, if you’re wanting to get out and spot some of the local wildlife on your days off, you’re best going during the dry season, from late June to October.
-During this time, flights will cost you on average around £200.00 each way from London Airports.

 Video sourced from Beth Adams